-I am decorating our front porch for Independence Day, so I thought that I would do a quick tutorial on how to make a farmhouse garland for Indepence Day.
+I am decorating our front porch for Independence Day.
+I decorated mason jars to go on it too.
+You can check it out here.
+I thought that I would do a quick tutorial on how to make a farmhouse garland for Independence Day.
 The best thing about this garland is that you don’t have to only use it once a year as a decoration for July 4th.
-It can be used with your Farmhouse decor all year around.
+It can be used with your farmhouse decor all year around.
 Read on to learn how to make this garland and to learn some ideas to use it for other holidays!

 THINGS YOU WILL NEED